sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 ## Wrap-up (Bill)

+- @Profile was introduced in the early version of Spring for providing different configuration for different deployment environment
+- In his experience, there was code for production only and it was not tested and deployed to production, which caused a problem
 - In cloud native development, Enviromnet specific properties should not be in the application.properties inside the jar file Instead, they should be provided as environment variables